-The time will disappear on the display if you have set the clock.
+The time will appear on the display if you have set the clock.

-"L" remains on the display to let you know that CHILD LOCK is set.
+"L" will appear on the display when you press any key to let you know that CHILD LOCK is set.

 To cancel CHILD LOCK press and hold STOP/CLEAR until "L" disappears.

 You will hear BEEP when it's released.